Professor Kirsty Newsome

 Kirsty is a Professor in Employment Relations.
 She joined the Management School in September 2014 having previously been Senior Lecturer in the Department of Human Resource Management at the University of Strathclyde.

-She is a member of the Work, Employment Relations Research Centre (WOERRC) located within the Management School.
+She is a member of the Centre for Decent Work (CDW) located within the Management School.

 Kirsty is Visiting Research Affiliate, Institute for Research on Labor and Employment at UCLA, USA and was recently appointed a Visiting Research Fellow, Centre for Sustainable Work and Employment Futures, University of Leicester.